Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.txt

 + Game room chat feature have user textColor embedding, if client is typing, hes doing so in black textcolor, whilst if other connected socket is typing, his text is displayed with blue textcolor.
 + added textcolor for users in chat to distinguish between them.
 + 22mar18: Added JS clientside manipulation countermeasures for form actions to ensure as much as possible that users actually follow the set out path.
++ added HTML sanitization on serverside everywhere I could find that form data was received and used for taking action.

 ##Features currently being worked on
 + Have node.js run "forever" even with terminal shut down, also have it auto instant restart upon potential crash and have it add error message to a logfile if there is a crash